17th March 2011: Harry Hogger

 He was still attempting to resuscitate the baby when an ambulance crew arrived and took Corbin to Dorset County Hospital.

 At the hospital medical staff discovered Corbin had sustained a brain haemorrhage and, despite their best efforts, he later died.
+Due to the nature of the baby’s death a thorough medical examination was carried out.

 Professor Rupert Risdon, a consultant paediatric pathologist, said there was evidence of bruising to the left side of Corbin’s neck, to the back of his head and on his buttock.